 Our Trust In And Commitment To God

 There probably has never been a period in the worldís history, filled with as many unhappy people, as the one in which we now live.
 In this country we have been blessed above any nation that has ever existed.
 These blessings have come because in the past this nation trusted in God and was known as a Christian nation, but things have changed and are continuing to change.
-The pledge of allegiance was taken out of schools due to children having to say "one nation under God".
+The Bible has been taken our of our public schools.
+The pledge of allegiance was also taken out of schools due to children having to say "one nation under God".
 More and more individuals are putting their trust in pills, psychologists, drugs, alcohol, material wealth, pleasure, and in themselves instead of the living God.
 Tranquilizers replace the faith in far too many lives.

 To be sure in each life some rain must fall; some days will be dark and dreary.
 By trusting in God these moments properly used will make for brighter and better tomorrows.
 If there were no difficulties, there could be not triumphs.
 In dealing with lifeís problems Paul writes from his prison cell, "Rejoice in the Lord always.
 Again I say rejoice!...Be anxious for nothing; but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God" (Philippians 4:4, 6).
 Just imagine Paul, who was a prisoner in jail, writing such words to people who were at liberty to go and do as they pleased.
 Another time when Paul was in jail we read in Acts 16:25, "But at midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them."
 Paul certainly serves as an example of how we should trust in God.